Skip to Content

 You get an awesome view of the Remarkables mountain range from Queenstown Hill!

-Many people only hike as far as the Basket of Dreams, this isn’t the actual summit of Queenstown Hill.
+Many people only hike as far as the Basket of Dreams, this isn’t the actual summit.
 To reach the summit, you must follow another small trail a little further up to the very top.
 This only adds another 5 minutes to your hike, so I’d recommend going for it!

 Hiking Queenstown Hill at Sunrise or Sunset